Class 44-G-SE 8/4/1944 Flt. Officer T64642 Rutherford, NJ

 Later in his life, Spann spoke at schools, churches and organizations about the Tuskegee Airmen experience and how their courage and valor helped them to triumph.
 During these speeches, he encouraged students to make a commitment to excel in the study of mathematics and science, and reminding them that through preparation and perseverance they can succeed.

-In 2006, Span was inducted in to the New Jersey Aviation Hall of Fame and was honored by President George W. Bush with a bronze replica of the Congressional Gold Medal, which is the nation’s highest civilian honor.
+In 2006, Span was inducted in to the New Jersey Aviation Hall of Fame.
+In March 2007, President George W. Bush collectively awarded the Tuskegee Airmen the Congressional Gold Medal.
+The Airmen received bronze replicas of the medal, the original gold medal is on display at the Smithsonian.

 Spann died on September 6, 2015 at the age of 90 in McKinney, Texas, where he had moved in 2006 to be close to his daughter, Carla Spann and his grandchildren.
 He is buried in East Ridgelawn Cemetery in Clifton, New Jersey.